AskBob's Best of 2022 - Part One

-I want express my sincere THANKS to YOU and the 129,688 others who have subscribed to the AskBob newsletter since 2005.
-I celebrated the 16th anniversary of this newsletter, and there are over 3000 articles here now.
+I want express my sincere THANKS to YOU and the 130,198 others who have subscribed to the AskBob newsletter since 2005.
+This year I celebrated the 17th anniversary of this newsletter, and there are over 3000 articles here now.
 Many of you are regular readers and contribute comments, which I love.
 And since I love numbers almost as much as words, I asked my robot to scan the server logs to find the most popular articles of the year.
 Here are ten of the top articles for you to review.
-I hope you'll check out each one, leave your own comments, forward this to a friend, and tell them to sign up for more...
+I hope you'll check out each one, leave your own comments, forward this to a friend, and tell them to sign up for more AskBob in 2023!

 As always, there were some key concepts that dominated the year in tech.
-Windows...
+Email...
 Security...
 Privacy...
-Wifi... and Smartphones.
-Those phrases also popped up often in the most popular items published here during 2021.
+Those phrases, along with tips, tricks and computer troubleshooting advice also popped up often in the most popular items published here during 2022.
 Whether you're a long-time reader, or a recent subscriber, I'm sure you'll enjoy reviewing the first installment of my "Top Ten" list below.
 Part Two will be arriving tomorrow...

-By an overwhelming margin, the most popular reader question this year was 'Can I get satellite TV for free?'
-Have you heard about free satellite TV channels one can receive with a free-to-air satellite receiver and dish, and wondered if this is true?
-And if so, what satellite channels can you get, what equipment do you need, and is it legal?
+An AskBob reader asks: “Can I really get satellite TV for free?
+I've heard about free satellite TV channels one can receive with a free-to-air satellite receiver and dish.
+Is this true?
+If so, what satellite channels can I get, what equipment do I need, and is it legal?”
 The short answer is YES, you can.
 Read on to learn about free satellite TV options...

 |For Fun: Buy Bob a Snickers.|